"You're Not Meeting My Needs"By Dr. Margaret Paul

 August 16, 2008

-Do you believe that it is your responsibility to meet your partner's needs rather than take responsibility for meeting your own needs?
+Do you take responsibility for your partner's needs while ignoring your own?
 This could be creating big problems in your relationship!

 I often hear this in my counseling practice.